How To Remove Washing Machine Odor

-The seal around your washing machine can be one of the worst causes of bad smells in a washing machine.
-Which is actually not such a bad thing because it’s easy to check and a quick fix.
-If you have a bad smelling washing machine this should be the first place you look.
-Swipe around the fold with a dry rag and you may find soap scum and grime.
-Make sure to swipe with a dry rag or paper towel first and not a wet one, at this point your just looking for signs of growth.
-If you find evidence of mold or mildew growing in part of the seal then we can take the necessary steps to clean it out.
+The seal around your washing machine door can be one of the worst causes of bad odors.
+Don’t worry, it’s easy to clean and a quick fix.
+If you’ve got a bad smell coming from your washing machine then this should be the first place you look.
+Swipe around the fold with a dry rag and you may find some build up.
+Make sure to swipe with a dry rag or paper towel first and not a wet one.
+At this point your just looking for signs of growth.
+If you find evidence of growth inside the seal then we can take the necessary steps to clean it out.
 There are a few ways you can deal with mold and mildew:

 - Mix baking soda or flower with warm soapy water until it forms a paste.
 Apply this to the effected areas and let it sit for about 15 minutes, then scrub it away.

-- Make a solution of warm soapy water and vinegar.
-With a sponge or soft clothe clean the entire seal.
+- Make a solution of warm soapy water and white vinegar.
+With a sponge or soft cloth clean the entire seal.

 Even if you don’t find mold or mildew growth when you check the seal, you should do the vinegar wash once in a while anyway.
 Periodic cleanings will help keep your washing machine smelling fresh.
 When asked How To Remove Washing Machine Odor people think of cleaning almost every part of the machine except the rubber seal.
 And that’s a huge problem area.
 Don’t neglect it.
 Make sure to clean all around and behind it.
 It’s a weird part to clean where mold just loves to hide.

 How To Clean The Inside Of A Smelly Washing Machine?

 You’ll want to clean the entire washing machine, not just the door seal.
 Cleaning a washing machine is actually pretty easy.
 You just need a pack of soda crystals and some white vinegar.